-- Safety is dependent on the readability of control tables and on their interpretation by competent person.
+- Safety is dependent on the readability of control tables and on their interpretation by competent persons.

-- Control table should always be read in conjunction with scheme plan or signalling plan.
+- The control table should always be read in conjunction with the scheme plan or signalling plan.

 - Other requirements may be obtained from OPS and associated documentation.